Wednesday, May 11, 2016

 Getting To Know You

-Before long, Proud’s fevered obsession with his past life is supplanted by a desire to build a future of his own as he finds himself falling in love with Ann, who is, metaphysically speaking, his daughter.
+Before long, Proud’s fevered obsession with his past life is supplanted by a desire to build a future of his own as he finds himself falling in love with Ann, despite the fact that she is, metaphysically speaking, his own daughter.
 Meanwhile, Proud’s subconscious similarities to her late husband arouse mounting suspicions (and a few other things) in Marcia, leading to a violent reenactment of a past tragedy that was perhaps always fated to be.

-With its not-uninteresting premise, combining elements of the psychological suspense film with the supernatural thriller and crime/detective mystery; The Reincarnation of Peter Proud had the potential to mine some of the same dreamy, eerily perverse terrain of erotic fixation as Hitchcock’s Vertigo (1958) or Brian De Palma’s 1977 Obsession.
+With its intriguing premise, blending elements of psychological suspense, supernatural thriller, and crime/detective mystery, The Reincarnation of Peter Proud had the potential to explore some of the same surreal, disturbingly obsessive territory as Hitchcock’s Vertigo (1958) or Brian De Palma’s 1977 Obsession.
 Unfortunately, Ehrlich’s plot-driven, exposition-heavy script and Thompson’s lacking-in-nuance, indifferent direction give TROPP the feel of a dramatically compelling TV Movie of the Week.
-With lots of nudity.
+With nudity thrown in to keep you awake.

 What Did I Have That I Don't Have?